AleksanderAlt/Study_Networking/README.md

 - Endpoints - two machines or programs communicating over the connection
 - DNS (Domain Name System) - the Internet's system for converting alphabetic names into numeric IP addresses
 - Resolver - the DNS client code built into your OS
+- TTL - time to live in cache server
+- C-NAME - used to specify that a domain name is an alias for another domain
+- Search Domain - a setting in the resolver configuration that makes the resolver look up names inside a domain

 ## Käsud